Home-Style Dishes

 Why people make this dish

-Sour plum is a little wellness gem in Bro Niu’s kitchen — its tang gets the mouth watering, which traditionally is said to help wake up the appetite and ease digestion.
+Sour plum is a little wellness gem in Nourilo’s kitchen — its tang gets the mouth watering, which traditionally is said to help wake up the appetite and ease digestion.
 Paired with sweet-and-sour young ginger and tender pork ribs, the result is a bright, savory plate that makes you want to eat.

 Method